-IMPEDANCE: Select either 50 ohm, 75 ohm, or Other impedance value.
+IMPEDANCE: Select either 50 Ω , 75 Ω , or Other.
 Selecting 75 ohm selects the 7.5 dB loss of the Anritsu 12N50-75B adapter.
 For other adapters, select Other and enter the appropriate loss (0 dB is the default loss).
 Note that loss values are also applied to the relevant units.

-CUSTOM IMP LOSS: Sets a user-defined impedance loss value, if option "other" is selected for impedance.
+CUSTOM IMP LOSS: Sets a user-defined impedance loss value, if option Other is selected for impedance.

-FIELD STRENGTH: Opens the "AMPLITUDE FIELD STRENGTH Menu" on page 3-14.
-Refer to Section 3-5 "Field Strength" on page 3-13 for a description of the measurement.
+FIELD STRENGTH: Opens the "AMPLITUDE FIELD STRENGTH Menu" on page 3-16.
+Refer to Section 3-5 "Field Strength" on page 3-15 for a description of the measurement.